 It’s far from the truth because it’s a situation where, by definition, they are accepting liability for the accident and your injuries on behalf of their insured.

 The fact is: the insurers will cover your legal costs.

 Will employing a solicitor mean you surrender some of your compensation to pay them?

 Third party insurers will stoke your fear that, if you employ a solicitor, you will lose some of your compensation to pay them.

 We have seen “advice” from third-party insurers that “solicitors can take up to 25% of your compensation as a fee but the service we provide is free and you will receive 100% of the compensation”.

 It is true that a variety of possible arrangements for payment of your solicitor for a personal injury claim exist.
-But, if you look around, you should be able to find an arrangement whereby you will receive 100% of your compensation even if you employ a solicitor.
-At worst, an arrangement where you lose less than 25%.
+But, if you do a wee bit of research, you should be able to find an arrangement whereby you will receive 100% of your compensation even if you employ a solicitor.
+Or, at worst, an arrangement where you lose less than 25%.

 Furthermore, as we go on to discuss below, it is not much consolation to receive “100% of the compensation” if that has not been properly calculated and all relevant heads of claim included.

 In short, you would not be receiving 100% of the compensation you are rightfully due.